michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         I haven&#39;t.
 I should reach out to him.

 **MR:**         I really think you should, not because of necessarily his own individual experience, but because he&#39;s the head TA for CompSci 101.
 He has a very unique lens on the people who start to join CompSci and how do they drop out, and how they feel like they&#39;re not made as comfortable in certain social groups.
-I&#39;m not gonna reduce your experience; name(?) has been it for two years and he&#39;s very involved in it.
+I&#39;m not gonna reduce your experience; Ademola has been it for two years and he&#39;s very involved in it.
 Like he knows, like he speaks to a lot of the people.
 He&#39;s personally told me that it&#39;s almost a 50-50 male-female ratio at the beginning, but he notices how women become particularly discouraged by various experiences and then we try to very much prevent that, and how, men, even though they&#39;re not doing as well, feel like they can just keep on going and going.
 So that&#39;s why there&#39;s such a difficult, like, a steep drop-off rate.
 So, I think he might have an interesting perspective.

 **Michelle Chen:**         Interesting.
 I will reach out.
 And I will see you soon.